Team management and leadership

 SHARE:

-The last two and a half years have been tough on everyone, especially small business owners.
-It’s enough pressure to keep a business running during normal times, but having to navigate a global pandemic from both a personal and entrepreneurial perspective can take a serious toll on your mental health.
+The last several years have been tough on everyone, especially small business owners.
+It’s enough pressure to keep a business running during normal times, but having to navigate a global pandemic and the economic slowdown from both a personal and entrepreneurial perspective can take a serious toll on your mental health.

 Now is a better time than ever to prioritize your emotional and mental wellbeing, so you can be sure you’re ready to take on whatever challenges come next.